 The annual rate of flow in the Savannah River, which varies greatly from year to year, is an important criterion for determining down-river concentrations of the contaminants SRS releases.
-The U.S. Geological Survey (USGS) measures Savannah River flow rates downriver of SRS at its RM 118.8 gauging station near the U.S. Hwy 301 Bridge.
+The U.S. Geological Survey (USGS) measures Savannah River flow rates downriver of SRS at its RM-118.8 gauging station near the U.S. Hwy 301 Bridge.

-Figure 6-3 provides the river flow rates the USGS measured at this location from 1982 to 2022.
-It also shows that the average river flow rate for these years is about 10,013 cubic feet per second (cfs).
-However, except for in 2020, there has been a downward trend in these data, with an average measured flow rate of 9,321 cfs.
+Figure 6-3 provides the river flow rates the USGS measured at this location from 1983 to 2023.
+It also shows that the average river flow rate for these years is about 10,011 cubic feet per second (cfs).
+Since 2020, the measured average flow rates have been trending downward but slightly increased in 2023 with a rate of 9,932 cfs.